gh640/gh640-cron-docker/docs/README.md

 This is a tiny WordPress plugin which prevents WordPress automatic update from failing when run in a Docker container.

-WordPress doesn't recognize the own domain correctly if the port-fowarding is enabled for different ports when run in a Docker container:
+WordPress doesn't recognize the own domain correctly if port fowarding is enabled for different ports when run in a Docker container:

 ```yaml
 version: "3"